wasm-forge/demo2/README.md

 dfx canister call demo2_backend greet --output raw --type raw `echo "world" | xxd -p` | xxd -p -r
 ```

-If there are no errors, you should be able to see the output text in the dfx console window.
+If there are no errors, you should be able to see the "Hello from WASI" text in the dfx console window.